 In various parts of the world, XPEL operates primarily through third party distributors, who operate under written agreements with the Company to develop a market or a region under our supervision and direction.
 These distributors may sell to other distributors or customers who ultimately install the product on an end customer's vehicle.
 Due to the nature of this channel, product margins are generally less than other channels.
-Approximately 32% of the Company's consolidated revenues for the three months ended March 31, 2019 were through this channel.
-For the year ended December 31, 2018, approximately 42% of the Company's annual consolidated revenues were through this channel.
+Approximately 42% of the Company's product sales in 2018 were through this channel.

-We operate through a sole distributor, Shanghai Xing Ting Trading Co., Ltd., which we refer to as the China Distributor, in China under a distribution agreement.
-Approximately 18.3% and 29.2% of our consolidated revenues for the three months ended March 31, 2019 and the year ended December 31, 2018, respectively, were derived from sales to the China Distributor.
+We operate through a sole distributor, Shanghai Xing Ting Trading Co., Ltd., which we refer to as the China Distributor, in China under our form distribution agreement.
+Approximately 29.2% of our total 2018 revenue derived from sales to the China Distributor.